tesserae/apitess/mkdocs-site/docs/getting-started/advanced-tutorial.md

   "method": ...
 }
 ```
-Note the pattern of curly braces surrounding comma-separated entries, where each entry contains two parts separated by a colon (:).
+Note again the pattern of curly braces surrounding comma-separated entries, where each entry contains two parts separated by a colon (:).
 The first part of the entry is surrounded by double quotes.
 The second part is currently elided but will be revealed as we make further choices in how to constrain our Tesserae search.